gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 - The quizmaster mispronounced a word
 - The question is invalid

-A challenge must be made at the time of the quizmaster's decision and before the quizmastger makes known the next question's type.
+A challenge must be made at the time of the quizmaster's decision and before the quizmaster makes known the next question's type.
 If a timeout is called immediately after a ruling, and a quizzer stands to challenge, the challenge may be conducted prior to the timeout.

 No conferring is allowed between the quizzer challenging and anyone else.
 Conferring with anyone else prior to a challenge will result in: